-Superlong agendas with many sub-levels are hard for the audience to digest.
-Sometimes even space on the slide is an issue.
-The Helper Add-in lets you chose whether you want to display sub levels (=expand) or whether you want to hide sub level items (=collapse).
+Very long agendas with many sub-levels are often difficult for the audience to digest.
+The Agenda Helper add-in lets you choose whether you want to display sub-level items (expand) or whether you want to hide sub-level items (collapse).

-You have a long agenda with many chapters, sub-chapter and sub-sub chapters.
+You have a long agenda with many chapters, sub-chapters and sub-sub-chapters.

-The default setting is to show all elements on the main agenda:
+The default setting is to show all of these elements on the main agenda:

 Our definition of outline levels

-You might deem an agenda with all these sub-level items too crowded for your purpose.
+You might deem an agenda that displays all of these sub-level items too crowded for your purpose.

-In this example all sub-chapters and sub-sub chapters are assigned the level 2 in the <Level> combo box.
+In this example, all sub-chapters and sub-sub-chapters are assigned the level 2 in the Level drop-down list box.

-This makes the main agenda and the dividers very lean:
+This makes the main agenda slide and the divider slides more streamlined:

-The divider of the 3rd chapter shows both: a) its sub chapters and b) its sub-sub chapters.
-Both of which were hidden on the main agenda.
+The divider of the 3rd chapter shows both: a) its sub-chapters and b) its sub-sub-chapters, both of which were hidden on the main agenda slide.

-You can also decide to hide sub-sub chapters (level 3) on divider slides of sub-chapters (level 2).
+You can also decide to hide sub-sub-chapters (level 3) on the divider slides of its sub-chapters (level 2).

-In this example all sub-chapters are assigned level 2 and sub-sub chapters are assigned the level 3 in the <Level> combobox.
-This makes also the divider slides of sub-chapters (i.e. level 2) very lean:
+In this example, all sub-chapters are assigned level 2 and sub-sub-chapters are assigned level 3 in the Level drop-down list box.
+This makes also the divider slides of sub-chapters (i.e. level 2) very streamlined:

 Divider slides are great for splitting long PowerPoint decks into sections.
 But in some cases, you might want to create only some divider slides, e.g. if a section is only one page long.
 The Agenda Helper add-in lets you choose whether or not to create a divider slide.